bridget-basiq/developers/content/API-Reference/3+Stations/query-station-reviews.md

 ---

 # Query station reviews
-Since station quality can vary, it's always nice to have a second opinion.
-That's why every station in your station database can be accompanied by a user review.
+Every station in your database can be accompanied by a user review. you can query for properties such as `rating` and `message` but also recieve data about the EV that was used.
 Reviews are stored per station database and can't be used across different projects.

 ## Query
-To get the reviews of a specific station you will need to provide a `stationId`.
-Optionally you can add [pagination](/API-Reference/API/pagination) to lazy load the reviews.
+To get the reviews of a specific station you will need to provide a `stationId` as an argument.
+Optionally you can use [pagination](/API-Reference/API/pagination) to your query.

 <schema name="reviewList"></schema>